4e6/FCND-Motion-Planning/writeup.md

 ### Implementing Your Path Planning Algorithm

+Criteria:

+> Write your search algorithm.
+Minimum requirement here is to add diagonal motions to the A* implementation provided, and assign them a cost of sqrt(2).
+However, you're encouraged to get creative and try other methods from the lessons and beyond!

 Motion plannig algorithm is implemented in the `plan_path` function.
 It uses A* algorithm on a 2.5d graph of randomly sampled points.
 Steps of the planning algorithm is explained below.